When you have a problem with a product or service, where do you turn for the best digital customer experience?

 Problem Resolution Rate

 “Did we solve your problem?”
-In addition to CSAT, Salesforce asks for customer feedback within their articles and through their chatbots.
-The answer tells Slowey and his team which content and dialogues are working well and which ones they need to target for customer experience improvements.
+In addition to CSAT, keeping a record of your customer’s problems also helps.
+Salesforce asks for customer feedback within their articles and through their chatbots.
+This datatells Slowey and his team which content and dialogues are working well and which ones they need to target for customer experience improvements.

 If your self-service portal takes too long to load, it can be more of a barrier than a boon to customers who don’t want to be kept waiting.
 That’s why Slowey and his team count the behind-the-scenes technical data, from authentication rate to load times, as an important part of their customer experience.